-We are part of the Biomedical Research Group within the University of Plymouth's Institute of Translational and Stratified Medicine (ITSMED), working closely with the Plymouth University Systems Biology Centre and are a partner in the delivery of the NHS/MSc genomics medicine of the 100 000 Genomes Project.
+We are part of the Biomedical Research Group within the University of Plymouth Institute of Health and Care Research (PIHR), working closely with the University of Plymouth Systems Biology Centre and are a partner in the delivery of the NHS/MSc genomics medicine of the 100 000 Genomes Project.

 Mat Upton): Genome sequencing and sequence typing of pathogenic and drug resistant bacteria using Nanopore platform.

 Molecular diagnostics (

 Tracey Madgett): Genomic sequencing to define novel blood group genotypes and support non-invasive prenatal diagnosis.

 Tracey Madgett, Vasilis Lenis): Analysis of microarray and RNA-seq data and their integration with clinical data.
 Meta-analysis of gene expression data of diseases.
 Transcriptome profiling in erythroid lineage cells to define pathways of red cell senescence.